akce/chez-libev/README.md

 `trace` is 0 to wait only for terminating processes, or 1 to include stopped and continued state changes.

-I've had luck waiting for processes created via [open-process-ports](https://cisco.github.io/ChezScheme/csug9.5/foreign.html#./foreign:s5) but i suspect that's because these bindings clobber Chez's SIGCHLD handler and so Chez's pid list is not cleared.
+I've had luck waiting for processes created via [open-process-ports](https://cisco.github.io/ChezScheme/csug9.5/foreign.html#./foreign:s5).
+Chez reaps child processes as part of garbage collection (search S_child_processes in the Chez code) and so i don't think these systems clash with each other.

-That's a guess and something that needs to be looked into.

 #### ev-stat